ShlokCodes-85/mini-games/Rock Paper Scissors/README.md

-**Rock Paper Scissors Game**
+🎮 **Rock Paper Scissors Game**

-A simple and interactive Rock Paper Scissors game built with HTML, CSS, and JavaScript.
-The player competes against the computer, and scores are tracked dynamically.
+This is a fun and interactive Rock Paper Scissors game built using HTML, CSS, and JavaScript.
+Play against the computer and see who scores the most points.
+The game is simple, fast, and works right in your browser!

-📂 Project Structure

-graphql
-Copy
-Edit
+📁 **Project Files**
-├── index.html     # Main HTML structure of the game
+index.html – The main HTML file that structures the game UI.

-├── style.css      # Styles for layout, colors, and responsiveness
+style.css – Contains all styles for layout, colors, and responsiveness.

-└── script.js      # Game logic and interactivity
+script.js – Core JavaScript logic for:

-🎮 How to Play
+Handling player clicks

+Generating computer choices

+Determining winners

+Updating the scoreboard

+Showing result messages

+💻 **How to Play**
 Open index.html in your browser.

-Click on your choice — Rock, Paper, or Scissors.
+Click on your move — Rock, Paper, or Scissors.

-The computer randomly selects its choice.
+The computer will choose its move automatically.

-The game displays:

-Winner of the round
+The winner of the round is announced with a color-coded message:

-Scoreboard (Human vs Computer)

-A message showing the outcome (Win / Lose / Draw)

-🛠 Features

-Interactive UI with clickable images.

-Dynamic score tracking for both the human player and the computer.

-Color-coded result messages:

 🟩 Green → Player wins